 Volunteer – Trail Projects

-Coordinating with the Forest Service, FENW runs two types of trail maintenance project: day-long and pack-in projects.
+Coordinating with the Forest Service, ESWA runs two types of trail maintenance projects: daytime and overnight pack-in projects.

 Pack-in Projects.
-REGISTRATION is necessary (contact Bill Reed at 970-513-9741.).
-For these projects we hike in to a campsite on Friday; do our trail work on Saturday and hike back out on Sunday.
+REGISTRATION is necessary (contact Tim Drescher or Dave Brewster).
+For these projects we typically hike in to a campsite on Friday; do our trail work on Saturday and hike back out on Sunday.
 This format enables us to work much deeper in the wilderness than a day project would allow.
-All of our tools, heavier camping gear and common refreshments are packed in to the campsite on horseback.
+All of our tools, heavier camping gear and common refreshments are packed in to the campsite by our llamas, Dom and Powell.
 Volunteers supply their own camping gear and food.
-FENW supplies common snacks and liquid refreshments.
+ESWA supplies common snacks and liquid refreshments.

 Wilderness regulations limit our volunteer work parties to groups no larger than 15 people.
 For day projects, we can handle more people by splitting up into smaller groups.
 This is not possible for our pack-in projects, so reservations are required to participate in pack-in projects.

 Click here to see more pictures of trail projects.